pokeclicker/pokeclicker-wiki/data/Regions/overview_description.md

 #### [[Regions/Kalos]]
 Kalos is the sixth region and has 72 unique Pokémon to catch, breed and hatch.
 It also unlocks [[Mega Pokémon]], which can be evolved when your Pokémon are very strong.

+Another safari zone is available after beating the champion named [[Towns/Friend Safari]] which is useful for resisting Pokémon with limited availablity or unique evolution methods.

 **Non-native Pokémon retain 60% damage
 Breeding Queue in the hatchery: 64